rickstaa/stable-learning-control/docs/source/control/control_utils.rst

 .. option:: -l L, --len=L, default=0

     *int*.
 Maximum length of test episode / trajectory / rollout.
 The default of 0 means no maximum episode length---episodes only end when the agent has reached a terminal state in the environment.
-(Note: setting L=0 will not prevent Gym envs wrapped by TimeLimit wrappers from ending when they reach their pre-set maximum episode length.)
+(Note: setting L=0 will not prevent gymnasium envs wrapped by TimeLimit wrappers from ending when they reach their pre-set maximum episode length.)

 .. option:: -n N, --episodes=N, default=100